 Systematic Maps are, according to the Environmental Evidence Journal, “overviews of the quantity and quality of evidence in relation to a broad (open) question of policy or management relevance.”
 In simple terms, this means that documents are categorized according to the type, location, and publication information available for each work within a particular topic.
 Systematic maps are often used for environmental research, where it is particularly important to track the location of study sites.
 The spatial nature of a systematic map, particularly for environmental research, means that academics often use some kind of geographic map to analyze and present their information.
-Understanding the academic community’s familiarity with the R programming language, the team decided to build a webapp using R Shiny that could automate certain parts of creating a systematic map for environmental research.
+Understanding the academic community’s familiarity with the R programming language, we built a webapp using R Shiny that could automate certain parts of creating a systematic map for environmental research.

 Forestr is an online platform for interactive visualisations of forest plots.